Alexander Lukashenko: Others

 His policies have been praised by some other world leaders.
 In response to a question about Belarus's domestic policies, President Hugo Chávez of Venezuela said "We see here a model social state like the one we are beginning to create."
 In 2015, Lukashenko sought to improve trade relations between Belarus and Latin America.

 In March 2022, Australia sanctioned Lukashenko for giving "strategic support to Russia and its military forces" in the Russian invasion of Ukraine.
 Also in 2022, he was blacklisted by New Zealand and Japan on the same grounds.
+In February 2026, Ukraine joined the sanctions against Alexander Lukashenko.

 In September 2023, Lukashenko, reacting to the 2023 North Korea–Russia summit, proposed a three-way cooperation pact with Russia and North Korea.

-At the December 2024 summit of the Eurasian Economic Union, Armenian Prime Minister Nikol Pashinyan engaged in a heated argument with Lukashenko during a livestream attended by other EEU leaders after Pashinyan refused Lukashenko's invitation to visit Belarus for the next EEU summit, citing Minsk's support for Azerbaijan.
+At the December 2024 summit of the Eurasian Economic Union, Armenian prime minister Nikol Pashinyan engaged in a heated argument with Lukashenko during a livestream attended by other EEU leaders after Pashinyan refused Lukashenko's invitation to visit Belarus for the next EEU summit, citing Minsk's support for Azerbaijan.

+In March 2026, Lukashenko visited North Korea, marking his first state visit to North Korea, as well as the first visit to the country by a Belarusian President.
+He was greeted by North Korean Vice Premier Kim Tok-hun at the Pyongyang International Airport.
+Lukashenko visited the Kumsusan Palace of the Sun, where he laid flowers at the resting place of former leaders Kim Il Sung and Kim Jong Il.
+He then met with North Korean leader Kim Jong Un, and took part in a ceremony at Kim Il Sung Square.
+During the meeting, the two sides signed a friendship and cooperation treaty.